 SBRT with a LINAC

 Once you are in the right position the staff leave you alone in the room.
-This is so they are not exposed to the radiation.
+This is so they are not exposed to radiation.

-The radiographers watch you on a closed circuit television screen.
 You won't feel anything and the machine doesn't touch you.

 The machine will beep from time to time.
 Once the treatment is over the radiographers come in and help you get down from the treatment couch.